 April 14 I received a call from my bank to begin the full application process and was asked for my monthly expenses – my take-home pay (as a self-employed small business owner and independent contractor), monthly rent the shop, and utility costs.

-UPDATE: Many have stated requesting this info was mishandling of my loan.
-I was asked these questions as a workaround because I do not technically have a payroll and I’m the only person working for HOH.
+PPP Loans Update: Many have stated requesting this info was mishandling of my loan.
+I was asked these questions as a workaround because I do not technically have payroll, and I’m the only person working for HOH.
 The money made by House Of Hipsters (blog and brick and mortar) is deposited into a business checking account.
-From there I pay my rent, utilities and myself (when I need money), but I’m not fancy with a payroll system.
+From there I pay my rent, utilities, and myself (I have a salary), but I’m not a fancy business owner with a payroll system.
 My taxes are not filed under an EIN but HOH has an EIN.
 I file under my SSN.

 Let’s just say for example that my monthly number was $5,000.
 To calculate the loan amount, we multiplied the $5,000 monthly cost by 2.5 (that 2.5 number was determined by how many months the government thinks my business will be shut down).
 Doing the math, my PPP loan should have been $12,500 — to be paid back within 24 months at 1% interest.
 Taking out this loan seemed like a much smarter plan versus using all my savings to pay for the loss of business.
 Plus, there was an added benefit that the loan could be forgiven if the funds were used for authorized business purposes.
 The money HAD to be used to pay rent, the electric bill, water bill, or any interest on a mortgage.
 I mean, I couldn’t go building a new deck in the backyard or buy a new chair.